 Region & Wine

-The palette of grape varieties in the Südsteiermark is widely diversified, and equally so are the soils of the winegrowing region, ranging from sand and schists to marl and limestone.
-A moist and warm Mediterranean climate determines the long vegetation cycle, while cool nights promote the development of rich and complex aromaticity, which imparts a wealth of nuance and nobility to the white varieties.
-This applies both to the lithe and fruit-forward young wines – as “Junker” the harbingers of the new vintage – and the region’s particularly typical white wines, which are released to the market with the protected designation of origin Südsteiermark DAC.
+The range of grape varieties in Südsteiermark is just as multi-faceted as the wine-growing region’s soils, which range from sand and slate to marl and limestone.
+The humid Mediterranean climate is what determines the vines’ long annual growth cycle, while the cool nights promote the development of rich aromatics that lend the white wines incredible nuance and grandeur.
+This applies as much to the lithe, fruity young wines – such as Junker, which is the “forerunner” of the new vintage –, as it does to the region’s most characteristic white wines marketed under the protected designation of origin, Südsteiermark DAC.

-The regionally typical Südsteiermark DAC wines are organised – like their counterparts in the Weststeiermark and in the Vulkanland Steiermark – on the three levels: Gebietswein, Ortswein and Riedenwein.
-The additional designation “Reserve” is permitted for wines having matured for a longer period of time.
-One particular distinguishing feature of all DAC wines from Steiermark: they must by law be harvested by hand.
+Typically regional Südsteiermark DAC wines are classified – like their counterparts in Weststeiermark and Vulkanland Steiermark – into three categories: Gebietswein (regional wine), Ortswein (villages wine) and Riedenwein (single-vineyard wine).
+The additional “Reserve” designation is used to denote wines that have been matured for a longer period of time.
+All Steiermark DAC wines must be harvested by hand.

 Südsteiermark DAC